DahakaDevelopDevOps/Gatus_ES/README.md

 # Gatus_ES
-setting up of a gatus monitoring tool for EffectiveSoft websites
+settings of a Gatus monitoring tool for EffectiveSoft websites